robhasacamera/CUIExpandableButton/README.md

 }
 ```

-There also an option to provide no content to show, in case you want a non-expanding button that's styled like your expanding button.
+There is also an option to provide no content to show, in case you want a non-expanding button that's styled like your expanding button.

 ```swift
 CUIExpandableButton(